pepop99/MockCalendly/README.md

 Build us a REST API for calendly.
 Remember to support

-- Setting own availability
+- Setting own dateSpecificAvailability
-- Showing own availability
+- Showing own dateSpecificAvailability
 - Finding overlap in schedule between 2 users

 It is up to you what else to support.